nice-devone/nice-cxone-mobile-sdk-ios/README.md

-# InConnect iOS SDK
+# CXOne Chat SDK

-This package is used to connect an application to InConnect's WebSocket
+This package is used to connect an application to CXOne Chat

 ## Overview